-Search & Rescue Dog TrainingPosted over 5 years ago by Holly
+Search & Rescue Dog TrainingPosted almost 6 years ago by Holly

 A morning playing “hide-and-seek” with Shasta County search dogs!
 This was my stakeout spot, huddled under a camo tarp.
 It was a bit chilly!
 Even with a good GPS, it takes the searcher-team a long time to grid a 50-acre square on foot.
 It was so peaceful-- and I'd had to get up so early to get to Shingletown on time-- I fell asleep for most of it.
 Woke up when I heard the dog closing in!

 There's actually a science to how a scenting dog finds a hiding place.
 Most everyone is familiar with the concept of scent drifting in the direction the wind is blowing, but did you know that every spot with sun on it has an updraft from the warmer air?
 Whole books are written on the quirks of scent drift going uphill, collecting in trees and bushes, and eddying around obstacles.
 Time of day, temperature, weather patterns, moisture, and the amount of time the quarry has to shed scent in an area all have an effect.

 Lani the Belgian Malinois did a great job finding me on first pass, closing in after about an hour of searching a 40-acre grid.
 She was a little turned around and after finding me, stops to listen for the bells her handler is wearing.